ImJCyo/SillyTavern-MultiSpeaker-Colorizer/README.md

 - **Multi-Character Support:** Assign unique hex colors to different characters you specify by name.
 - **Profile Management:** Create, rename, and switch between different color profiles for different world-states or RP cards.
 - **Semantic Tag Awareness:** Specifically designed to work with SillyTavern’s `<q>` (Quotation) tags and nested `<em>` (italics) tags.
-- **Global Lightness Slider:** Adjust the brightness of all active colors (50% to 300%) via a built-in UI slider to match your theme.
 - **Contextual Memory:** Intelligently tracks the speaker across paragraphs, ensuring dialogue remains colored even if a name isn't mentioned in every block.

 ## 🛠️ Installation